rachel170/tp/docs/UserGuide.md

 :warning: Things to note:

-* No additional inputs should be added behind the `listAll` command.
+* No additional inputs should be added behind the `list` command.
 * Typically used after the `find` command when you want to see all cards in the deck again.

 </div>